 Support for Paneno came from all parts of the country; the host of the NCAA D-II Championships in Montgomery, Ala., created a website for fans to offer prayers and words of encouragement.
 Hundreds of sentiments flooded the website, including those from fellow college players who initially only knew of UC Davis from its national rankings and past playoff results.

-Paneno paid his first visit to his teammates the following week after the surgery.
-Wrote Brandon Frink of the Davis Enterprise, he "delivered himself to practice wearing a wheelchair and a smile."
-His positive attitude despite his ordeal proved to be an inspiration for all.
+Paneno first visited his teammates the week after his surgery.
+As the Davis Enterprise's Brandon Frink wrote, he "delivered himself to practice wearing a wheelchair and a smile."
+His positive attitude, despite his ordeal proved to be an inspiration for all.
 Paneno displayed strength where someone else may have shown despair.
 He felt gratitude to his family, faith and friends, but never felt self-pity.
 And while ESPN had arrived on campus on September 20 to report on an athlete's tragedy, CBS Sports, Sports Illustrated and even People Weekly later paid visits to UC Davis to report about Paneno's courage.

 The UC Davis football team retired his No. 25 jersey the following year.
-Miami Dolphins' lineman Trace Armstrong was so touched by seeing Paneno's story as part of the CBS halftime report on Thanksgiving Day, that he invited him to attend the Raiders-Dolphins game as a guest of the team.
+Miami Dolphins' lineman Trace Armstrong was so touched by Paneno's story, when he watches CBS' halftime report on Thanksgiving Day, that he invited him to attend the Raiders-Dolphins game as a guest of the team.

 In 2001, Paneno was formally honored by the NCAA when he was named co-winner of the inaugural Inspiration Award, bestowed upon a former student-athlete who has displayed "perseverance, dedication and determination" to overcome a life-altering event.

 Paneno earned his undergraduate degree in psychology from UC Davis in 2001, and his juris doctorate from UC Davis School of Law in 2005.
 Today, he is an attorney in Los Angeles specializing in special education issues for children.